What Do Server Security and Hardening Services Cover?

 Open ports, unwanted services, login attempts, file permissions, and known vulnerabilities, with a clear report of what was found and fixed.

-TLS/SSL installation is included as part of server hardening.
-For dedicated SSL setup across multiple sites, see our SSL installation service.
+TLS/SSL installation can be included as part of server hardening.
+For dedicated certificate work across multiple sites, see our SSL installation service.